nikolabr/hookdict/README.md

 This project is built using xmake: https://xmake.io/

-Conan is also required.

 ### Linux

 The llvm-mingw toolchain is the recommended toolchain for cross-compiling on Linux.
-You need a compiler that supports `-fms-extensions` for building WIL.
-AFAIK, clang is the only compiler with that flag available.

 To configure the xmake platform and toolchain: